biharibhau1/Ethara-Seat-Allocation-Project-Mapping-System/AI_PROMPTS.md

 7. **Invalid `font-700` class** in the sidebar — Tailwind font-weight utilities are named (`font-semibold`), not numeric; fixed before it ever reached a build.
+8. **Seat-numbering gap bug** — the seed script renamed R&D/cabin seats to `RD-xxx`/`CAB-xxx` when carving out the leadership floor, which pulled those seats out of each zone's sequential `A1-001...A1-110` numbering and left visible gaps (e.g. `A1-010` missing).
+Found because the candidate reported it directly from the running app.
+Fixed by keeping the original sequential seat number always and only changing the `bay` field to indicate room type.
+9. **Project-utilization cross-join bug ("596750 seated")** — `/dashboard/
+   project-utilization` joined `Employee` and `SeatAllocation` to `Project` independently (not to each other), so for a project with both many employees and many allocations, the join produced every combination of (employee row, allocation row) — the reported occupied-seat count was literally `real_allocations × employee_count` (verified: 682 × 875 = 596,750 for Skyforge).
+Fixed with `func.count(...).distinct()` on the allocation id, matching the pattern already used correctly for the employee count in the same query.
+10. **passlib + bcrypt incompatibility** — `passlib`'s bcrypt backend
+    raises `AttributeError: module 'bcrypt' has no attribute '__about__'` /  `password cannot be longer than 72 bytes` against bcrypt>=4.1, a known unresolved upstream compatibility break.
+Verified by hashing a trivial password directly and watching it fail before wiring auth into the app at all.
+Switched to calling `bcrypt` directly (hash/checkpw) instead of going through `passlib`.

+## Prompt 8b – Role-Based Access Control

+> "Role based access is one of the main priority add these"

+Added JWT auth with 4 roles (admin, hr, manager, employee) matching the spec's named personas (Employee/HR/Admin/Project teams).
+Design decisions:
+- A separate `User` table (username/hashed_password/role/optional
+  `employee_id` link) rather than bolting credentials onto `Employee`, since not every employee needs a login and logins shouldn't require an employee record (e.g. a pure HR/admin account).
+- Write endpoints (create/update/deactivate employee, create project/seat,
+  allocate/release seat) require `admin` or `hr` (or `admin`-only for project/seat creation) via a `require_roles(...)` FastAPI dependency;
+  every other endpoint just requires a valid token (`get_current_user`).
+- Seed script creates one login per role with known demo credentials (`admin/admin123`, `hr/hr123`, `manager/manager123`, `employee/employee123` — the last linked to a real employee record).
+- Frontend: `AuthContext` (token in `localStorage`, this being a real standalone app rather than a claude.ai artifact where that's disallowed), a `ProtectedRoute` wrapper, a `/login` page with one-click demo-credential buttons, and the Employees page's Allocate/Release buttons are replaced with a "read-only" notice for roles that don't have write access — mirroring the backend's 403s in the UI instead of just letting the button fail silently.

 ## Prompt 9 – Deployment